phetsims/phet-info/doc/phet-software-design-patterns.md

 (9) The `tandem` option for PhET-iO is a little tricky, and requires different patterns for common code versus sim-specific code.

 For common code, `tandem` should be optional, with a default of `tandem: Tandem.REQUIRED` provided.
-Using Tandem.REQUIRED is still necessary in common code in order to support PhET’s uninstrumented sims.
-If we made tandem a required option in common code, then it would be difficult to convert a sim to TypeScript without also PhET-iO instrumenting it.
+A missing `tandem` will not be identified until runtime with PhET-iO enabled.
+But this approach is still necessary in common code in order to support PhET’s uninstrumented sims.
+If `tandem` were required option in common code, then it would be difficult to convert a sim to TypeScript without also PhET-iO instrumenting it.

 ```js
 type SelfOptions = {};